antony/sveltekit-adapter-browser-extension/README.md

 ## Usage

-Install with `npm i -D sveltekit-adapter-browser-extension`, then add the adapter to your `svelte.config.js`:
+Install with `npm i -D sveltekit-adapter-browser-extension`, then add the adapter to your `svelte.config.js`, and set the appDir to something without an underscore:

 ```js
 // svelte.config.js